HosseinrezaAk/Weather-Master/README.md

 </h1>

 ## About The Project
-  Weather-Master is a Node server that implemented with `Express.js` and it will show you the real-time weather and discription using real-time api.
+  Weather-Master is a Node server that implemented with `Express.js` and it will show you the real-time with using real-time weather Api :
+  - weather temprature
+  - weather discription
+  - weather specific icon

 ## RUN

 - Clone the project.